Krachi East MP Donates Agrochemicals To Farmers

 In a related development, the member of parliament has also presented 200 dual desks and 129 white marker boards to the municipal director of education, madam Georgina Mensah for onward distribution to all basic schools in the constituency

-According to him, all schools in the Krachi East constituency will soon move from chalkboard system to whiteboard system to facilitate academic activities.
+According to him, all schools in the Krachi East constituency will soon move from the chalkboard system to the whiteboard system to facilitate academic activities.

 He said the desks have been procured through GETFUND.